 Prerequisites: junior or senior standing with a minimum overall GPA of 3.0, permission of guiding professor, approval of department chair or dean.
 A written request is to be submitted to the department chair at least two weeks in advance of the term in which study is to be undertaken.
+May not be used to which study is to be undertaken.
 May not be used to repeat a course for which a grade of D or below has been earned.
 Application forms are available in the Office of University Records.
 Guided independent research may be taken only in the applicant's major or minor field.
 Also see index for "Independent Study and Research.".